Webflow feels magical.

 Failory is an archive of failed startups.
 You can see how it each company is an entry a collection:

 And Bonsai used it to build a blog:

-You can also integrate ecommerce into the Designer.
+In addition to a CMS, you can also integrate ecommerce into the Designer.

 Ecommerce enables two new collections: products and categories.
 Both work similar to CMS collections (for example, you can add custom fields) but they have a few special fields that are required for ecommerce.

 Once you add a few products you create pages around those products just like you would a CMS collection.

 Ecommerce also automatically gives you checkout and shopping cart pages that you can style.